kubernetes-sigs/scheduler-plugins/kep/594-resourcepolicy/README.md

 <!-- /toc -->

 ## Summary
-This proposal introduces a plugin to allow users to specify the priority of different resources and max resource consumption for workload on differnet resources.
+This proposal introduces a plugin that enables users to set priorities for various resources and define maximum resource consumption limits for workloads across different resources.

 ## Motivation
-The machines in a Kubernetes cluster are typically heterogeneous, with varying CPU, memory, GPU, and pricing.
+A Kubernetes cluster typically consists of heterogeneous machines, with varying SKUs on CPU, memory, GPU, and pricing.
 To efficiently utilize the different resources available in the cluster, users can set priorities for machines of different types and configure resource allocations for different workloads.
 Additionally, they may choose to delete pods running on low priority nodes instead of high priority ones.

 ### Use Cases

-1. As a user of cloud services, there are some stable but expensive ECS instances and some unstable but cheaper Spot instances in my cluster.
-I hope that my workload can be deployed first on stable ECS instances, and during business peak periods, the Pods that are scaled out are deployed on Spot instances.
-At the end of the business peak, the Pods on Spot instances are prioritized to be scaled in.
+1. As a administrator of kubernetes cluster, there are some static but expensive VM instances and some dynamic but cheaper Spot instances in my cluster.
+I hope to restrict the resource consumption on each kind of resource for different workloads to limit the cost.
+I hope that important workloads in my cluster can be deployed first on static VM instances so that they will not worry about been preempted.
+And during business peak periods, the Pods that are scaled up are deployed on cheap, spot instances.
+At the end of the business peak, the Pods on Spot instances are prioritized to be scaled down.

 ### Goals

-1. Develop a filter plugin to restrict the resource consumption on each unit for different workloads.
+1. Develop a filter plugin to restrict the resource consumption on each kind of resource for different workloads.
-2. Develop a score plugin to favor nodes matched by a high priority unit.
+2. Develop a score plugin to favor nodes matched by a high priority kind of resource.
 3. Automatically setting deletion costs on Pods to control the scaling in sequence of workloads through a controller.

 ### Non-Goals

-1. Modify the workload controller to support deletion costs.
-If the workload don't support deletion costs, scaling in sequence will be random.
-2. When creating a ResourcePolicy, if the number of Pods has already violated the quantity constraint of the ResourcePolicy, we will not attempt to delete the excess Pods.
+1. Scheduler will not delete the pods.

 ## Proposal

-### CRD API
+### API
 ```yaml
 apiVersion: scheduling.sigs.x-k8s.io/v1alpha1
 kind: ResourcePolicy